Meru Accounting

 • If you are following legal tax rules

-Good accounting helps you avoid mistakes and stay ready for audits or taxes.
+Accounting for attorneys helps avoid mistakes and stay ready for audits or taxes.
 It also helps your law firm grow.

 Basics of Accounting for Lawyers